vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/051/04_rishAdasaH_satpatI_NradabdhAnmaho.md

 <details><summary>Jamison Brereton Notes</summary>

 I follow Geldner (as well as Thieme Fremdling, Oberlies I.344, etc.) in rendering suvasaná- as ‘good dwelling’, against some potentially good arguments to the contrary.
 The stem is attested only once elsewhere, IX.97.50 in the phrase vástrā suvasanā́ni, where it clearly refers to good garments (√vas ‘wear, clothe’), and the base of our cmpd, vásana- (a hapax), likewise only means clothing.
-Citing these words, as well as vastra-dā́- ‘giving garments’ (V.42.8; like our phrase suvasanásya dātṝ́n), Renou holds firm to “donateurs de bonne vêture” (so also Grassmann).
+Citing these words, as well as vastra-dā́- ‘giving garments’ (V.42.8; like our phrase suvasanásya dātṝ́n), Renou holds firm to “donateurs de bonne vêture” (so also Grassmann).
 But sátpatīn ‘lords of settlements’ in the preceding pāda supports a ‘dwelling’ interpr., and it would be easy to form such a deriv. to the well-attested root √vas ‘dwell’.
 (Note that the derivatives that would support the ‘clothing’ sense are found in that sense only once apiece, so do not seem well established enough to block such a formation.)
-Geldner construes diváḥ with nṝ́n and take kṣáyataḥ absolutely: “die mächtigen Herrn des Himmels.”
+Geldner construes diváḥ with nṝ́n and take kṣáyataḥ absolutely: “die mächtigen Herrn des Himmels.”
 As in vs. 2, Renou seems to have changed his mind (a phenomenon I know well; witness this comm.) between the comm. fascicle (EVP IV) and the tr.

 fascicle (EVP V): in the former he comments of kṣáyataḥ “emploi absolu,” but in the latter tr. “seigneurs résidants du ciel,” with diváḥ dependent on the participle.
 He evidently assigns the participle to ‘dwell’, though the participle of the root pres. to that root is only kṣiyánt-, while kṣáyant- belongs to kṣáya- ‘rule over’.
 (Curiously he correctly interpr. the finite kṣáyatha in 7c as “vous régnez.”)
-Geldner (etc.) must base their interpr. on the existence of the phrase divó náraḥ / nṝ́n, but though this collocation is attested elsewhere (e.g., V.54.10, VI.2.3, VI.2.11=14.6), it is not a particularly common expression, and √kṣi ‘rule over’ regularly takes a genitive, incl. in 7c víśvasya hí kṣáyatha “for you rule over all,” a phrase Renou in fact cites in his comm. _________
+Geldner (etc.) must base their interpr. on the existence of the phrase divó náraḥ / nṝ́n, but though this collocation is attested elsewhere (e.g., V.54.10, VI.2.3, VI.2.11=14.6), it is not a particularly common expression, and √kṣi ‘rule over’ regularly takes a genitive, incl. in 7c víśvasya hí kṣáyatha “for you rule over all,” a phrase Renou in fact cites in his comm. _________
 **05**
 This vs. consists primarily of a string of vocatives, plus a couple of 2nd pl.